 You should not store the battery in the device, as seen in another video, that can cause corrosion and destroy your sensitive and expensive device. – Best practices for calibration calls for new batteries to be put with the device at every calibration cycle (just like smoke detectors).

 If you have an analog meter, there most likely will be a switch on the device to check the battery, and a good battery range marked on the dial.
 With the switch on battery, the needle should be within that range.
 If not, get new batteries.

-Due to the limitations of the electronics, most meters have a selectable range.
+Due to the limitations of the electronics, most radiological detection equipment has a selectable range.
 This means the user sets how sensitive the meter should read.
 In many analog meters, this also includes a reset button.
 For your safety, always start with the lowest available range selected.
 This allows the meter to be at its most sensitive.
-If your needle “pegs out” and stays at the far end of the meter face, select the next highest range and activate the reset button.
+If your needle “pegs out” and stays at the far end of the meter face, select the next highest range.
+Then activate the reset button.
 Keep doing this until your reach a range that is high enough to accurately read the meter.
 If you try to save time by skipping the lower ranges you can enter a field of ionizing radiation that is high enough to damage you, but low enough for the meter to fail to pick it up.

 On a side note, different meters detect different ranges of radioactivity.
 Make sure the meter you select fits the range you feel is the biggest threat to you.
 If it is too sensitive, natural background radiation can make it unusable, and if it has too high of a range, it may not pick up lower levels of contamination.